God has become flesh this time

 for man’s salvation.

 Or have the gall to look upon Him?

 God’s come from heaven to this vile land of vice,

 He quietly accepts man’s oppression and abuse,

 He does the work man needs with no complaint.

 Which of His steps has not been for mankind?

-Though He’s removed man’s prospects and fate,
+Though He’s removed man’s fate,

 which steps have not been for man’s survival,